THE AB+ BOARD:

 He sees importance in promoting the benefits to health, wellbeing, social inclusion, confidence and skills that accessible activities and performances can provide as well as acknowledging the value and celebrating culture, creativity and art in their own merits.
 For this to be achieved as successfully and sustainably as possible, he believes that partnerships, engaging with communities and promoting the priorities and views of those active in culture is a key area of focus and development.

-– At present, a Community Councillor for the area of Castlehill and Pittodrie, Vice-Chair of Aberdeen’s Community Council Forum, Chairperson of Aberdeen’s Civic Forum and active representative within the community.
+– At present, a Community Councillor for the area of Castlehill and Pittodrie, Chairperson of Aberdeen’s Community Council Forum, and Civic Forum and active representative within the community.

 Annie Begg, Vice-Chair